4 August 2026, 14:21

 23. Michigan stats confirm hunting, child abuse

-24. Preventing domestic violence through weapons (Südostschweiz)
+24. Preventing domestic violence through firearms (Südostschweiz)

 25. Cazadores deportivos: ¿Mentes criminales?